herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Layout System/Layout System Architecture Document.md

-# Layout System - Architecture Overview
+# LayoutSystem - Architecture Overview

 ## 1. System Overview

-The AngleSharp Layout System is a comprehensive system that extends AngleSharp with full styling, layout computation, and rendering capabilities.
+The AngleSharp LayoutSystem is a comprehensive system that extends AngleSharp with full styling, layout computation, and rendering capabilities.
 It is designed as a modular system with clear boundaries between components, allowing for independent development, testing, and maintenance.

-The system consists of four primary modules:
+The system consists of four primary systems:

-1. **Style Computation Module**: Computes CSS styles for DOM elements
+1. **StyleSystem**: Computes CSS styles for DOM elements
-2. **Document Lifecycle Module**: Tracks DOM mutations and manages invalidation
+2. **LifecycleSystem**: Tracks DOM mutations and manages invalidation
-3. **Layout Engine Module**: Computes element layout and positioning using a modern constraint-based approach
+3. **LayoutSystem**: Computes element layout and positioning using a modern constraint-based approach
-4. **Caching Module**: Provides efficient caching with dependency tracking
+4. **CacheSystem**: Provides efficient caching with dependency tracking

-These modules work together to provide a complete pipeline from DOM mutations to final rendering, with optimizations at each stage to ensure performance.
+These systems work together to provide a complete pipeline from DOM mutations to final rendering, with optimizations at each stage to ensure performance.

 ## 2. Core Architecture Principles

 The architecture is guided by the following principles:

-1. **Clear Module Boundaries**: Each module has a well-defined responsibility and interface
+1. **Clear System Boundaries**: Each system has a well-defined responsibility and interface
 2. **Reactive Updates**: Changes to the DOM trigger appropriate invalidations and recalculations
 3. **Minimal Recomputation**: Only affected elements are recalculated
 4. **Efficient Caching**: Results are cached with intelligent invalidation